 Within the last decade we have developed a specialist residential service for women who have experienced trauma or abuse which is closely associated with substance dependency: women can now undertake a residential programme in safe, supportive and trauma-informed setting with an all-female staff team.

 Our innovative work with women who had very complex problems led to recognition in 2009 from the Centre for Social Justice when we won their award for the best organisation working in the field of addiction.
-This recognition in turn helped us to establish the ISIS Women’s Centre in Gloucester in the same year, providing a “one stop shop” approach to the wide range of problems faced by women in the criminal justice system: Gloucester Women's Centre in turn was recognised in 2013 by the Howard League for Penal Reform when we received an award for the best community service for women.
-Also in 2013 an Women's Centre was opened in Swindon to serve all of Wiltshire.
+This recognition in turn helped us to establish our first Women’s Centre in Gloucester in the same year, providing a “one stop shop” approach to the wide range of problems faced by women in the criminal justice system: Gloucester Women's Centre in turn was recognised in 2013 by the Howard League for Penal Reform when we received an award for the best community service for women.
+Also in 2013 a Women's Centre was opened in Swindon to serve all of Wiltshire.

 Today the Nelson Trust has a national and international reputation as a centre of excellence in the treatment of addiction.
 Our belief in the capacity for individual change and sustainable recovery based on lifelong abstinence is an approach which was once seen as radical but is today accepted as the most effective evidence-based treatment for people with entrenched and complex substance misuse problems.
-We provide treatment for around 150 clients each year from all over Britain and beyond, and together with our work in the local community in Gloucestershire and Wiltshire we work with over a thousand individuals each year.
+We provide treatment for more than 200 clients each year from all over Britain and beyond, and together with our work in the local community in Gloucestershire and Wiltshire we work with over a thousand individuals each year.